tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 Bolz-Tereick](https://cfbolz.de/), [Philip
 Zucker](https://www.philipzucker.com/), and various e-graphs people.*

 Compilers are all about program representations.
-They take in a program in one, transform some number of ways through some different internal languages, and output the program in another language[^languages].
+They take in a program in one language, transform some number of ways through some different internal languages, and output the program in another language[^languages].

 [^languages]: This is not to say that the languages have to be distinct; the
     compiler can, say, take in a program in C and emit a program in C. And